cnsuhao/SequoiaDB-oschina/README.md

 -----------------
 	Most SequoiaDB source files are made available under the terms of the GNU Affero General Public License (AGPL).
 See individual files for details.
+	All source files for clients, drivers and connectors are released under Apache License v2.0.